The HyperBike: An Awesome Alternative

 There are many!

-A great company to deal with.
+- A great company to deal with.
 Graham Carriage works, Bob Graham, is wonderful to work with.
-He is honest about his product, its uses, even its limitations.
+He is honest about his product, its uses, and even its limitations.
 He will have parts on hand.
-If you need to order a seat, different sized shafts, different wheels, you aren't going to go through Pakistan or China, or option numbers 1 through 9.
+If you need to order a seat, different sized shafts, different wheels, you aren't going to go through Pakistan or China, or options numbers 1 through 9.
 You will talk to Bob.

 I compete hard in this 'Bike, so I drive it hard to get us conditioned.
 This photo shows several of my favourite accessories.
 They either make the ride more comfortable for my horse, or they make my life easier, or our lives safer.